WALKING IN ALBANIAN ALPS

 Meet your guide and fellow travellers at Tirana International Airport, followed by a transfer to Shkodra (1hr 30min), one of the oldest inhabited cities in Albania with a 2500-year-old history.
-Our knowledgeable guide leads you on a fascinating city tour and will introduce the mountains, the culture, history, the city of Shkodra, the next day tours similarly with Albania in general.
+Our knowledgeable guide leads you on a fascinating city tour and will introduce the mountains, the culture, history, and the city of Shkodra, the next day's tours are similarly to Albania in general.

 After lunch and a bit of rest, we enjoy a guided tour of the ancient city, exploration takes us to many of Shkodra's most notable sights including Castle Rozafa; Saint Stephen Church; Lead Mosque; Mesi Bridge; Orthodox Church; Ebu Bekr Mosque; The Catholic Cathedral and numerous historic buildings to explore.

 The afternoon is left open to rest and explore this ancient and very special city.
 Perhaps take a walking tour with our guide or on your own to become more familiar with the city.